 The education system in Ireland is extremely good but it can also be extremely expensive.
-However, if you’re involved in an undergrad, postgrad or even an IT or foreign language programme, you might be eligible to claim tax back on your studies.
-From conditions and restrictions, to rates of relief, eligibility and even how to claim tax back, here’s a simple but comprehensive guide to all you need to know.
+However, if you’re involved in an undergrad, postgrad or even an IT or foreign language programme, you might be eligible to claim tax back on your college fees.
+From conditions and restrictions to rates of relief, eligibility and even how to claim tax back, here’s a simple but comprehensive guide to all you need to know.

 Conditions & Restrictions